Donor Premiere with Alex Mansour and Gallia Kastner

 Alexander Mansour is a composer, pianist, and cellist from Los Angeles, California.
 His music is fascinated with the lyricism of romantic expression, dramatic juxtaposition of disparate harmonies, and dynamic narrative structures.
 As a cellist, Alex serves as principal of American Youth Symphony, and has joined the New York String Orchestra Seminar for their Christmas concerts at Carnegie Hall.
 He has also appeared on NPR’s “From the Top”.
 He has studied with Katinka Kleijn (CSO), and during an exchange in London, with Richard Lester (Royal College of Music).
 Read more about Alex on his website: https://www.alexmansourmusic.com/

-Gallia Kastner is a Bachelor Degree candidate at the Colburn Conservatory of Music in Los Angeles where she studies with Robert Lipsett.
+Gallia Kastner is a Masters Degree candidate at the Colburn Conservatory of Music in Los Angeles where she studies with Robert Lipsett.
 She is the winner of the 2016 Pasadena Showcase Competition, the 2015 Thomas and Evon Cooper International Violin Competition, a winner in the 2014 Youngarts National Scholarship Program, the winner of the 2013 Blount Slawson National Concerto Competition, a prize winner in the 2013 Stradivarius International Violin Competition in Utah, the winner of the 2012 Johansen International Competition, and numerous other prizes.
 She has performed with the Chicago Symphony Orchestra, the Cleveland Symphony Orchestra, the Gettysburg Chamber Orchestra, and many more.
 She was part of Quartet Lumiére that won first prize at the Fischoff National Chamber Music Competition.
 Gallia Kastner plays on an 1843 Giovanni Francesco Pressenda violin on generous loan from The Mandell Collection of Southern California.